Frequently asked questions

 1.11 How do I get permission to use someone else’s work?

 You ask!
 If your use isn’t permitted by a licence, or one of the exceptions in the Copyright Act, you will need to ask for permission.
 The permission must come from the copyright holder, so the first step is to identify who the copyright holder is and whether there is an organization that represents them.
 There are a number of copyright collectives who can give you permission (in the form of a licence) on behalf of the copyright holder to use their work.
 For example, if you want to use music, and your use doesn’t fall within any of the Copyright Act’s exceptions, you may be able to obtain permission from copyright collectives such as the Society of Composers, Authors and Music Publishers of Canada (SOCAN), Canadian Musical Reproduction Rights Agency (CMRRA) or Re:Sound that administer copyright in music.

-But if the copyright owner is easily identifiable and locatable, it can sometimes be easier to contact them directly as many copyright owners will give permission to academic users without requiring payment.
-Usually you’ll be able to identify the owner somewhere on the work by looking for the copyright symbol ©, which should have the copyright owner’s name next to it.
+If the copyright owner is easily identifiable, it can sometimes be easier to contact them directly, as many copyright owners will give permission to academic users without requiring payment.
+You can usually locate the owner somewhere within the work by looking for the copyright symbol ©, which should have the copyright owner’s name next to it.
 You’ll often find this at the beginning of a book, at the side of a photograph or at the bottom of a webpage.
-Once you’ve located the owner, simply email or write to them, explaining how and why you want to use the work and requesting permission.
+Once you’ve located the owner, email or write to them explaining how and why you want to use the work and requesting permission to do so.
 The permission should be in writing.
-An email will suffice.
-It is not advisable to rely on verbal permission.
+An email will suffice, but it is not advisable to rely on verbal permission.
 You should also keep a file record of who gave the permission, what was permitted, the date, and how to contact the person who gave the permission.